logzio/logz-docs/_source/_includes/rules-alerts/field-mapping-types.md

 `yourField.someField` will be mapped as a **Keyword (String)**.

-If a field is mapped as a string, Kibana won’t allow you to run any mathematical queries on the field.
+If a field is mapped as a string, OpenSearch Dashboards won’t allow you to run any mathematical queries on the field.
-If it's an analyzed field, such as `message`, `tags`, or `geoip_location`, Kibana won't let you use it in an alert, a visualization, or a `group by` rule.
+If it's an analyzed field, such as `message`, `tags`, or `geoip_location`, OpenSearch Dashboards won't let you use it in an alert, a visualization, or a `group by` rule.

-Field data type determines how each field is indexed and shown in Kibana.
+Field data type determines how each field is indexed and shown in OpenSearch Dashboards.
 Account admins can change the data types according to a predefined set of options:

 ![Choose field data type](https://dytvr9ot2sszz.cloudfront.net/logz-docs/kibana-mapping/mapping-fields-main.png)